vbkostov/pandora-scheduler/QUICK_START.md

 2. Check that GMAT ephemeris file exists (uses default if not specified)
 3. Verify target manifest was generated successfully
 4. Use `--verbose` to see detailed error messages

-#### "Unable to locate target definition files"
-The script searches for target definitions in this order:
-1. `--target-definitions` command-line argument
-2. `PANDORA_TARGET_DEFINITION_BASE` environment variable
-3. Fallback to `comparison_outputs/target_definition_files_limited/` (limited test set)

-For full runs, use option 1 or 2 pointing to the complete `PandoraTargetList` repository.

 #### "Weights must sum to 1.0"
 The three schedule weights must sum to exactly 1.0: